industrial-edge/jenkins-cicd/README.md

 ## Installation steps
 The repository is divided into two main directories.
-The Jenkins-installation folder describes the process of setting up the Jenkins server in order to run CI/CD jobs.
-The documentation for the installation steps can be found [here](./Jenkins-installation/installation.md).
+The [docs](./docs) folder contains documentation that describes the necessary steps for installation and implementation.
+The documentation for the installation steps of the Jenkins server can be found [here](./docs/installation.md).
+The documentation for creating Jenkins pipeline using either docker or shell script can be found [here](./docs/pipeline.md).
+It describes the process of connecting GitHub repository with Jenkins using webhooks and creating Jenkins pipelines to automatically upload app to IEM on every code changes push.
+The folder is extended by documentation describing implementation of the pipelines which can be found [here](./docs/pipeline.md)

-The [pipeline](./pipeline) folder consist of Jenkins pipeline implementation using either shell script or docker.
-The documentation for each implementation describes the process of connecting GitHub repository with Jenkins using webhooks and creating Jenkins pipelines to automatically upload app to IEM on every code changes push.
-The documentation for implementing the pipeline can be found [here](./pipeline/README.md)
+The [src](./src) folder consist source code of Jenkins pipeline implementation using either shell script or docker.

 ## Documentation